ErikHartman/pepnets/README.md

     <img src="logo.png", width="250" />
 <p>

-# pepnets: clustering peptides on protein backbones
+# pepnets: clustering linear peptide sequences on protein backbones

 This package clusters linear peptides that are degradation products of proteins based on their sequence.